 Past topics have included:

 We encourage the children to complete activities at home to enhance their learning.
 All children will have a reading book to share at home daily and the children can also access e-books on the Bug Club website.
-Children in KS1 will be encouraged to learn weekly spellings and maths curiosity bags will also be sent home in KS1.
+Children in Year 1 will be given phonic homework booklets and Year 2 children will have spelling booklets.
+For Maths homework all KS1 children will be set games and activities to complete online on the Education City website and Year 2 children will also sometimes be given a maths worksheet to complete at home.
 In Reception the children will bring home sounds books to help them learn their phonics and will also have tricky words to learn.
 The reception children can also borrow maths games to play at home.

 Some children may be given alternative or supplementary tasks to support particular aspects of their learning, e.g. spelling and handwriting.

 Top Marks Will help with reading, maths and all sorts of things.

 Times Tables Rock Stars In the Junior school children have their own login in.